 Olefin carpet resists stains, static, soil, pilling, and water damage like mildew, making it durable enough for big, messy, and active pets.
 Olefin also resists abrasion and repels moisture.
 Many olefin carpets are constructed with loop fabrics; however, they’re low and dense to minimize the snags that often come with longer carpets.
 Still, you may want your pet’s nails trimmed to avoid any catching.
 Olefin has a rougher feel than other types of carpets, but it can handle a busy household.

 The best carpet for pets can stand up to a lot of playtime, slobbery faces, and the occasional accident.
-A pet-friendly carpet is tough, stain resistant, and gives warmth and comfort to a room that’s enjoyed by both the pet and its owner.
+A pet-friendly new carpet is tough, naturally stain resistant, and gives warmth and comfort to a room that’s enjoyed by both the pet and its owner.
 Here are some considerations when you’re shopping for your next wall-to-wall carpet.

 Each material takes damage differently, varies in softness, and ranges in price.
 There are five primary types of carpet material: nylon, triexta, polyester, wool, and olefin.